Code-Institute-Submissions/MS2-FilmAnseo/README.md

 ![Responsive Site](/images/readme/film-anseo-responsive.png)
 Live site: [Film Anseo](https://workingedge.github.io/MS2-FilmAnseo/)

-This is my MS2 project - a responsive web app for movie lovers visiting or living in Ireland who may like to visit locations where famous movies have had scenes shot.
+This is my MS2 project - a responsive mobile website for movie lovers visiting or living in Ireland who may like to visit locations where famous movies have had scenes shot.

 # Site purpose
 The purpose of the site is to be a quick and easy look into the Irish landscape to see where well-known or loved movies have had scenes shot - irrespective of whether the location served as itself (as in Man of Aran, for example) or as a fictional or even fantastical place (as in Princess Bride or Star Wars).